Scanning Electron Microscopy

 - Live observation of the specimen in 5-6 orders of magnification (10x to 500,000x)

 - Vacuum compatibility required.
-Vacuum chamber accommodates specimens up to 4 in. in diameter
+Vacuum chamber accommodates specimens up to 4 inches in diameter

 - Versatility: multiple modes of operation available